qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 Similar to loading data from a file with this feature, it is also possible to store files to a remote share.

-For a Qlik Core user this is usable for example when storing data in to QVD files.
+For a Qlik Core user this is usable for example when storing data to QVD files.
-Considering the table being loaded in previous section, we can now store data from the table `Airports` into a QVD using the following load script syntax:
+Considering the table being loaded in previous section, we can now store data from the table `Airports` into a QVD file using the following load script syntax:

 ```txt
 STORE